-Swedish Vallhund Puppies For Sale
+Swedish Vallhund Puppies for Sale

 On average, you should expect to pay between $700 and $900 for a Swedish Vallhund puppy.
 Of course, if you choose to adopt, those fees are drastically less.

-Swedish Vallhund Rescue
+Swedish Vallhund Rescue and Adoption

-If you’re in the market for a Swedish Vallhund, consider adopting an adult dog.
+If you’re in the market for a Swedish Cattle Dog, consider adopting the adult version.
 If you think you can handle it, adopting a senior is even better.

 Swedish Vallhund Breeders

 You can tell a good Swedish Vallhund breeder by the certifications she carries.
 A good way to find a reputable one is to check the webpage for the Swedish Vallhund Club of America.
 They provide a list of breeders you can check out, as well as the guidelines breeders have to follow for inclusion on their list.